anuket-project/anuket-specifications/doc/ref_arch/openstack/chapters/chapter04.md

 SR-IOV at the Compute Server routes Guest traffic directly with a partitioned NIC card, bypassing the hypervisor and vSwitch software, which provides higher bps/pps throughput for the Guest VM.
 OpenStack and MANO manage SR-IOV configurations for Tenant VM interfaces.

 - Server, Linux, and NIC card hardware standards include SR-IOV and VF requirements
-- Network Intensive Flavors for SR-IOV (ns series) with specific NIC/Leaf port configurations
+- High Performance profile for SR-IOV (hs series) with specific NIC/Leaf port configurations
 - OpenStack supports SR-IOV provisioning
 - Implement Security Policy, Tap/Mirror, QoS, etc. functions in the NIC, Leaf, and other places